Anchor Text Ratio SEO – Faster Rankings With Less Backlinks

 Brand – A brand anchor is when someone links to your website using your brand name as the anchor text (ie SEOJet).
 This is especially useful for homepage backlinks to help you build brand authority.

 Generic – A generic anchor simply means that the anchor text has no reference to any keyword at all.
-Things like “click here” or “this article” etc.
+Things like “click here” or “this article.”

 WebsiteName.com – This anchor is similar to your brand anchor except that it includes your domain extension on the end.
-It is your website written like a brand name with the first letter of each word being capitalized.
-So for my website, it would be written “SEOJet.net”.
+It’s your website written like a brand name with the first letter of each word being capitalized.
+For example, “SEOJet.net.”
 This is another common anchor used to build homepage brand authority.

 Full URL – This anchor text is literally the full URL that is the target URL you are linking to.
 So for this blog post, a full URL anchor would be https://seojet.net/blog/anchor-text-distribution This is actually the most common occurring anchor texts from #1 ranked pages.